 Fast by nature, the Nike Mercurial is one of the world’s deadliest speed boots.
-Now featuring innovative 360 Flyknit, the latest generation of Mercs (Superfly and Vapor) have been incredibly popular with professionals.
+Now featuring innovative 360 Flyknit, the latest generation of Mercs (Superfly, Vapor and Dream Speed) have been incredibly popular with professionals.
 Worn by the likes of Cristiano Ronaldo, Neymar and Kylian Mbappé.

-Worn by Lionel Messi and Mo Salah, buying adidas X boots will certainly put you in good company.
+Worn by Lionel Messi, Erling Haaland and Mo Salah, buying adidas X boots will certainly put you in good company.
 This is a great choice for agile players who like to twist and turn past defenders, built to support quick directional changes and sudden bursts of speed.
-The X Speedflow can add another dimension.
+The X Speedportal can add another dimension.

 The Puma Future is the first football boot to make use of the innovative Netfit technology, which provides near-infinite lacing styles.
 This means you can lace your boots in whichever way feels most comfortable, and ultimately change the way you play.
 Now, the next generation of Puma boot has arrive in the form of the Future Z.